 Voting by mail?
-Here's how to be sure your ballot gets counted [Video]
+Here's how to be sure your ballot gets counted [video]

 First, each ballot will come with a yellow instruction card.
 Read it carefully.

-After making selections for every race on the ballot, voters must then remember to place the completed ballot inside the envelope marked “official ballot.”
+After going through the ballot and making selections, voters must then remember to place the completed ballot inside the envelope marked “official ballot.”
 So-called naked ballots, or those returned without being placed inside the secrecy envelope, will not be counted.

+(Reminder: There is no longer a "straight ticket" option on ballots allowing a voter to mark one box to support all of a party's candidates in all partisan races.
+Starting this year, voters must go through the entire ballot and make selections in every race the voter wants to participate in.)

 Once that step is complete, the envelope containing the ballot can be placed inside the official return envelope.
 After sealing, voters must sign the return envelope before placing it in the mail or dropping off at the county elections office (a ballot dropbox will be placed in the lobby of 150 N. Queen St. in Lancaster).